 First off, it’s important to determine the goals of your social media influencer marketing campaign.
 Are you looking to increase sales, brand awareness, followers, leads, or engagement?
 Each of these have different key performance indicators (KPIs) you will want to set up in the beginning.
 This will allow you be able to track your success at the end of the campaign.

-For example, if you want to increase sales, it may be important to set up a promo code so you know exactly how many sales came from your influencer campaign.
+For example, if you want to increase sales, it may be important to set up a promo code so you know exactly how many sales came from your influencers.
 If engagement is important, then likes, comments, or shares may be your metric of choice.

 Once you get clear on why you’re creating an influencer marketing campaign, it’s important to flesh out the rest of the details.
 Outline your budget, target audience, roughly when your campaign will run, and what your campaign might look like in terms of number of posts, schedule, or frequency.

 You will also want to have a sense of which social media platforms your target audience hangs out on most, so you know where to publish your content and which type of influencers to look for.
 Social media platforms to consider include:

 These details could change slightly depending on the type of influencers you find, but it’s important to formulate a general idea first if you have certain products you’re launching and you want to time an influencer campaign accordingly.
 Then, you’re ready to …

 Note that we said ‘right’ — not to be confused with biggest, most popular, or most expensive.
 (What a relief!)

 In fact, depending on your brand, the right social media influencer could actually be a niche influencer with a small but very passionate following.
 The more specific you can get, the more your marketing message will resonate with followers, and the more genuine the content will feel.

 There are a few ways you can find social media influencers: